fatmahhelal/Selling-Stuff/README.md

 * As a user, I should be able to see all items
 * As a user, I should be able to search for an item
 * As a user, I should be able to add any item to my favorite list
+* As a user, I should be able to contact with the seller
+* As a user (seller), I should be able to sign up
+* As a user (seller), I should be able to sign in
 * As a user (seller), I should be able to see my item list
 * As a user (seller), I should be able to delete the item
 * As a user (seller), I should be able to update the item information